masondz/Reformation-Month/README.md

 The goal is to use Mondo database to store: reader info, Books, and Chapters (maybe memorization app in the future) Maybe we get it done by October.

+UPDATE: WE will be using the PERN stack